aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 #### Lambda Layer Zip Files

-There are three zip files included in the `aws-cdk-lib package`.
+There are three zip files included in the `aws-cdk-lib` package.
 They are listed in the table below.

 | Filename                                    | Includes                                                                             | Usage                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            | Size (MB) | Percentage of aws-cdk-lib |
 | ------------------------------------------- | ------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | ------------------------- |